-It’s fair to say a lot of people are loosing faith in Apathic (modern) medicine.
+It’s fair to say a lot of people are loosing faith in Allopathic (modern) medicine.
 The huge list of side affects that most medicines carry now seems endless and the rare circumstance of people having adverse reaction; has defiantly not worked in it’s favour.
 It is important to note that ‘natural’ alternatives such as herbalism are not without their side effects or reaction rates.
-The huge difference between apathic and traditional medicine is that one is regulated and one is not.
+The huge difference between allopathic and traditional medicine is that one is regulated and one is not.
 This means that all those scary side effects and affection rates you see in those little packets of tablets, are there as a legal requirement.

 If herbal medicine had to follow the same legalities you can be sure that the lists would look quite similar.
 It’s easy to ignore this fact when we’re not presented with the information.

 An example I want to share with you involves an herb that I keep in my own apothecary.
 Raspberry Leaf Rubus idaeus.
 Raspberry leaf is an herb that has some great beneficial qualities.
 However, it can also be very dangerous when consumed in large quantities or taken at the wrong time, in the wrong conditions.

 Although many women will use raspberry leaf during pregnancy for it’s usefulness during labour, it is an abortive.
 It SHOULD NOT be used in the first two trimesters or risk abortion.
 It is a known laxative and diuretic meaning overuse can quickly lead to dehydration.
 Estrogen found in raspberry leaf, can also worsen some health conditions.
 Regularly, it has been suggested that it should not be used by those with diabetes.
 Benzodiazepine compounds in raspberry leaf can make you feel sleepy and lethargic.
 This may be great if you need a sleeping aid but inevitably dangerous if you need to be alert and responsive.